How to Change Date and Time in Ubuntu Linux

 On the System menu, select Settings, as highlighted below.

-You cannot manually set the date and time when Automatic Date & Time is set to On.
+You can’t manually set the date and time when Automatic Date & Time is on.
 Turn off Automatic Date & Time to manually set your system’s date and time.

 Once the Automatic Date & Time setting is turned Off, click the Date & Time to set it manually.